grantj-re3/HandyIctDoco/git/README.md

-git commit		# Commit files in your staged area git commit -v		# Include diff output within editor (as a reminder of changes) git commit -a		# Automatically add/rm indexed files then commit git commit --amend	# Amend your last commit with new message and/or staged files
+git commit		# Commit files in your staged area git commit -v		# Include diff output within editor (as a reminder of changes) git commit -a		# Automatically add/rm indexed files then commit git commit --amend	# Change your last commit with a new message and/or staged files
 ```

-See *Git commit messages (best practice)* information in the opeining section above.
+See *Git commit messages (best practice)* information in the opening section above.

 ## git push